brenimcode/enem-redacao-ai/README.md

 5. **Response Delivery:** FastAPI sends the formatted results back to the ReactJS interface for display.

 This architecture ensures **robust OCR**, **context-aware analysis**, and **scalable performance** through containerization.

+## Key Features:

+* **User Authentication with JWT (Bearer Token)**:
+  Secure login and registration system using JSON Web Tokens for protected routes and session management.

+* **Login & Registration Interface**:
+  Frontend interface for users to create an account and authenticate securely.

+* **AI Essay Correction Interface**:
+  A dedicated screen where users can upload images (photos of handwritten essays), which are processed through an OCR module (**Tesseract**) and evaluated by an AI model, returning an estimated score and feedback.

 ## Requirements